Hippopoto0/Hippopoto0/README.md

-# Hi there 👋 I'm Dan
+## Hi there 👋 I'm Dan

 A software dev from the UK.
 I'm particularly interested in AI 🤖, MedTech 🩺 Finance 📈

+Aside from the software space, I like a bit of tennis 🎾, reading (mostly fantasy 🐲 I'm afraid), and dabbling in music 🎸

 Here are a couple of projects I'm proud of: